 - Reduction in school enrolments

 Your school could come across issues with student retention or even reduced enrolments overall.
 The community demographics may have changed and your school no longer appeals to the wider community.
-Each of these examples are barriers to growth and may be a sign that your school needs to revisit its brand proposition to ensure that it is still relevant and appeals to your current and prospective students and parents.
+These examples are all barriers to growth and may be a sign that your school needs to revisit its brand proposition to ensure it is still relevant and appeals to your current and prospective students and parents.

 - Embarking on a new direction